Approximate Nash equilibria in large nonconvex aggregative games: Abstract

 \section{Abstract}

-This paper shows the existence of $\mathcal{O}(\frac{1}{n^\gamma})$-Nash equilibria in $n$-player noncooperative \tcbl{sum-}aggregative games where the players' cost functions depend only on their own action and the average of all players' actions, is lower semicontinuous in the former, while $\gamma$-H\"{o}lder continuous in the latter.
+This paper shows the existence of $\mathcal{O}(\frac{1}{n^\gamma})$-Nash equilibria in $n$-player noncooperative sum-aggregative games in which the players' cost functions, depending only on their own action and the average of all players' actions, are lower semicontinuous in the former while $\gamma$-H\"{o}lder continuous in the latter.
 Neither the action sets nor the cost functions need to be convex.
-For an important class of \tcbl{sum-}aggregative games which includes congestion games with $\gamma$ being 1, a \tcbl{gradient-proximal} algorithm is used to construct an $\mathcal{O}(\frac{1}{n})$-Nash equilibria with at most $\mathcal{O}(n^3)$ iterations.
-These results are applied to a numerical example of demand-side management of the electricity system.
-The asymptotic performance of the algorithm is illustrated when $n$ tends to infinity.
+For an important class of sum-aggregative games, which includes congestion games with $\gamma$ equal to 1, a gradient-proximal algorithm is used to construct $\mathcal{O}(\frac{1}{n})$-Nash equilibria with at most $\mathcal{O}(n^3)$ iterations.
+These results are applied to a numerical example concerning the demand-side management of an electricity system.
+The asymptotic performance of the algorithm when $n$ tends to infinity is illustrated.